tasuki/lsg/_pages/jak-dotrzec.md

 Samochodem!
 No albo:

-1. PKP do Chojnic, następnie PKS do Lipnicy.
+1. PKP do Gdańska, potem PKS do Bytowa, potem do Tuchomia.
-2. PKP do Miastka, następnie PKS do Tuchomia.
+2. PKP do Miastka, potem PKS do Tuchomia.
-2. PKS do Lipnicy (przez Bydgoszcz).
+2. PKP do Chojnic, potem PKS do Lipnicy (z Chojnic, jedzie tylko w dni powszednie).
-3. PKS/Flixbus do Bytowa.

 ### Łośtaxi